Summer of Secrets (film): Production

-Sharman was attracted to the script because it was a serious exploration of the Frankenstein legend.
+Jim Sharman was attracted to the script because it was a serious exploration of the Frankenstein legend.

 The budget was provided by the Australian Film Commission and Greater Union.
 The film was shot in late 1975 under the title The Secret of Paradise Beach.
 Shooting took six weeks.

+According to a contemporary report "everyone agrees that it is hard to explain but interesting."